Connectivity structure and dynamics of nonlinear recurrent neural networks: Random-mode model

-in analogy to singular vectors for which orthonormality is deterministic \footnote{This random structure, rather than exact, deterministic orthonormality, offers analytical tractability by eliminating the need to enforce orthonormality---a complicated global constraint.
-But see \cite{ingrosso2020optimal}, who handle random orthonormal matrices in a regression setting.}.
+in analogy to singular vectors, for which orthonormality holds exactly \footnote{This random structure, rather than exact, deterministic orthonormality, offers analytical tractability by eliminating the need to enforce orthonormality---a complicated global constraint; but see also Ref.~\cite{ingrosso2020optimal}, which handles random orthonormal matrices in a regression setting.}.
 Individual mode components are $\mathcal{O}(1/\sqrt{N})$.
 Note that we have not constrained second moments that mix left and right mode components.